Virtual Reality Allows Viewers To Speed Down Sedona Slickrock, Skydive Over Grand Canyon

 Feb 15, 2017

-Most trips start out at Lees Ferry near Page, Arizona, but you can choose from several options for types and lengths.
+Most raft trips start at Lees Ferry, near the city of Page, Arizona located in the North Central part of the state about 144 miles northeast of the Grand Canyon's South Rim, but you can choose from several options for types and lengths of raft trips.
 Whatever you choose, book early – waiting lists can be lengthy for these popular voyages.

 Both motorized and oar-powered rafting trips are available.
 Motorized trips are faster and usually take six to eight days, while oar-powered trips are typically 10 to 14 days.
 Longer excursions are also available.

 For a shorter trip, usually four to nine days, a rafting trip through half the canyon may be your best bet.
-These split trips switch out midway through the canyon, at Phantom Ranch, so you’ll need to plan on either hiking up Bright Angel Trail out of the canyon at the end of your trip, or into the canyon to the ranch at the beginning.
+These split trips switch out midway through the canyon, at Phantom Ranch, so you’ll need to plan on either hiking up Bright Angel Trail out of the canyon at the end of your trip, or into the canyon to Phantom Ranch at the beginning.